 UIUCnet Wireless is designed to allow users to connect to the main UIUCnet network and the Internet from any location where wireless access points have been installed.

 NOTE: IllinoisNet Wireless' WPA2 protocol provides both security and authentication without VPN, and it is available in numerous locations across campus.
 IllinoisNet is the recommended first-choice for wireless access for all registered student, faculty, or staff members at the University of Illinois at Urbana-Champaign.
-If you have a University NetID & Active Directory password (external link) or guest credentials, you should use IllinoisNet Wireless for wireless access on campus.
+If you have a University NetID & password or guest credentials, you should use IllinoisNet Wireless for wireless access on campus.

 In order to connect using UIUCnet Wireless, you'll need three things: